 Surah An Nasr (Arabic: النصر) is the 110th Surah of the Qur’an composed of 3 ayat (verses).
 It is one of the shortest Surah in the entire Quran.
 The other Surahs being Surah Al-Asr and Surah Al-Kawthar which are both 3 verses long.

 The meaning of Surah Nasr is “the victory” or “the assistance”.
 This surah praises Allah for leading people in masses to Islam.

 The reason why it is called “The Victory” is because it refers to the conquest of Mecca where Islam beat the Kuffar and other enemies.
-In the Tafseer by Ibn Kathir (provided below) it is said this reciting this surah is equal to 1/4 of the Quran.
+It was the last Surah revealed moments before the death of Prophet Muhammad (saws).

-Read Surah An-Nasr Transliteration and Translation
+Read Surah Nasr Translation and Transliteration

 Bismillah Hir Rahman Nir Raheem

 In the name of Allah, The Most Gracious and The Most Merciful

 1. When the victory of Allah has come and the conquest,